GannettDigital/simulato/docs/_pages/tutorial/tutorial-reusable-components-pt2.md

 As seen above, whenever we create a component of `type` `NewsArticle` we will need to pass in `baseId` inside the options.
 It's good practice to add some internal documentation at the top of each component that uses options.
 This will help other component creators to reuse components more efficiently, and understand what is needed for the component you created.

 ```
-'use strict'
+'use strict';

 /*****
 * Options:
 *  baseId *required*
 *    String
-*    Specifies the base id that will prepended to element selectors for image, heading, and text.
+*    Specifies the base id that will be prepended to element selectors for image, heading, and text.
 *****/

 module.exports = {